 - Take a Break

 Pause whenever you need to break the tension.
 Close your eyes and practice head rolls or other relaxing exercise.

 Begin preparing for midterms and finals the first day of class, disciplining yourself to master the material every step of the way.
 By the time the exams come, you'll be ready and confident.
 And confidence is one of the major buffers of stress.

 Try different ways to fix facts in your mind.
 Make up flash cards.
 Develop recall techniques such as assigning letters to a series of points you want to remember or associating a word with a fact.
 Find out what works for you, and use it to create your own data retrieval system in your mind.

 - Learn Test-Taking Skills

 There are tricks to test-taking, and they can be learned.
 Multiple-choice and essay tests require different approaches.
 Practice taking tests, and you'll learn why.
-For more information on test taking, go to Online Resources to access additional suggestions for test taking.
 For personal assistance, make an appointment with Learning Services or the Counseling Center.

 - Don't Grade Yourself

 Resist the impulse to let your grade point average serve as a measure of your self worth.